 - COVID-19 Serology Testing Guidance

-Browse all CDC coronavirus guidance.
+Browse all CDC coronavirus guidance and CDC testing information.

 Answer: At present, the surveillance strategy for vulnerable populations is to have baseline testing at sufficient levels to detect outbreaks.
 This continues to be done in highly vulnerable populations such as the example of federally qualified health centers.
 Staff are also surveyed in nursing homes and assisted living centers regularly.
 This is an important surveillance strategy and we use it every day to determine policy recommendations.